gytcrt/randomwalk/content/posts/blog-set-up/index.md

 **TL;DR:**
 - **Choose the right tools for you:** for anyone considering using a GenAI IDE, I recommend checking out the latest discussions online and experimenting a bit with different IDEs and models.
 Pick the one you like the most.
-- **Programming skills are still valuable:** For anyone considering a non-trivial project, it's important to master one programming language and know the fundamentals of the language in which you are programming. {{< newtabref href="https://www.deeplearning.ai/the-batch/issue-298/" title="Andrew Ng's recent post" >}} gives an in-depth breakdown of what this means for developers.
+- **Programming skills are still valuable:** for anyone considering a non-trivial project, it's important to master one programming language and know the fundamentals of the language in which you are programming. {{< newtabref href="https://www.deeplearning.ai/the-batch/issue-298/" title="Andrew Ng's recent post" >}} gives an in-depth breakdown of what this means for developers.
 - **GenAI enhances creativity:** using image generation and video generation models to create visual content is amazing!
 ---